 - Lake Louise Trailer Campground

-UPDATE for 2022 season
+UPDATE for 2024 season

-Reservations for summer 2022 open January 26, 2022 at 8 am Mountain Time, and most sites in popular campgrounds are likely to be booked within hours.
+Reservations for summer 2024 open January 26, 2024 at 8 am Mountain Time, and most sites in popular campgrounds are likely to be booked within hours.
 If you’d like a specific campsite during summer (especially during Canada’s holidays), I suggest you book as soon as possible.

 The busiest season in Banff is July & August, which might be no surprise.
 What is a surprise to many people is that Banff is busy all year round.
-There are plenty of activities you can do around Banff and therefore Banff is never a βghost townβ.
+There are plenty of activities you can do around Banff, and therefore Banff is never a βghost townβ.
 Read more here: 100 things to do in Banff National Park & beyond.

-If youβre arriving in Banff with RV/trailer and want to stay in town, you need to book in advance when registration opens in January.
+If youβre arriving in Banff with an RV/trailer and want to stay in town, you need to book in advance when registration opens in January 2024.
 But if youβre flexible and donβt mind driving a bit further, thereβs plenty of space in first come first serve campgrounds.
 And if youβre lucky, you might score a campsite in Banff last minute as well due to cancellations of other campers.

 Most of the travellers using our Smile Campervans didnβt book in advance for the summer and had no problem finding an available campsite in Banff National Park.